Why are all these athletes puking the same colour?

 While carbohydrate and fluid intake, gastric emptying rates, blood pressure and beyond are painstakingly pored over, what the subjects in these tests are eating before, during and after exercise is never mentioned.

-With all of the core causes of yellow vomit above being related to what is going into the stomach - from booze to acidic foods - these seems like a somewhat glaring ommission.
+With all of the core causes of yellow vomit above being related to what is going into the stomach - from booze to acidic foods - this seems like a rather glaring ommission.

-The sort of ommission other professionals would lose their jobs over.
+The sort of ommission professionals in other fields could lose their jobs over.

 If inspector Poirot for example was called to investigate a murder and ignored the giant, smoking blunderbuss next to the victim’s mangled remains, he’d hardly be called back in a hurry.